kalininalab/d-StructMAn/README.md

 ## Requirements

+**NOTE: Before you start, please make sure you have internet connection to use SructMAn**

 **NOTE: All the example code/commands here are based on CentOS 7 (everything is executed as root user(denoted by #))**

 * Install [docker](https://docs.docker.com/install/) and docker-compose